Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Statement of main results

 Our second observation is the following counterintuitive phenomenon, which arises independently of the initial value $\hat f_0$.
 On the one hand, each estimated coefficient $\vartheta^{(n)}_{m,k}$ with $m \le n-1$ is a linear combination of the values of $F$ over the grid $\bT_{n+1}$ within the interval $[2^{-m\vee0} k,2^{-m\vee0}(k+1)]$, where $a\vee b$ is shorthand for $\max\{a,b\}$.
-This interval coincides with the support of the corresponding wavelet function $e_{m,k}$.
+This interval coincides with the support of the corresponding Faber--Schauder function $e_{m,k}$.
 By contrast, for $m = n$, the estimated coefficient $\vartheta^{(n)}_{n,k}$ involves all observations of $F$ within the interval $[0,2^{-n}(k+1)]$.
-This means that when approximating the derivative $f$ by the piecewise linear function $\hat f_n$, its behavior within $[2^{-n}k, 2^{-n}(k+1)]$ is affected by values of $F$ potentially far away from that region.
+Thus, altering any observed values of $F$ within the above interval results in a change in $\vartheta^{(n)}_{n,k}$, and thus, changes in $\hat f_n$ and $\hat F_n$.
 A graphical illustration of this phenomenon is presented in \Cref{fig illustration}, and a concrete computation will be given in \Cref{Example Takagi}.
 This nonlocal dependence of the coefficients $\vartheta^{(n)}_{n,k}$ on the observed data is counterintuitive and another cause for the instability of the quadratic spline interpolation.